I believe that women are inherently as valuable as men. But I don’t believe this because of politics, I believe it because of experience.

 Women like my mom wouldn’t have stood for outright exclusion.
 These were intelligent housewives with the ability to carve out some free time… they could be a powerful force if someone or something got them angry.

 Prior to 1920 voting was forbidden to women in some US states, but many others, especially in the west, had long allowed women to vote.
 In 1920 it was mandated for all women in all states.
 My mother could vote as soon as she came of age, as could my grandmothers.

 They were economically essential.

-Before I get to details, allow me to dispense with the theory that a lack of “economic value” (that is, a job) made women powerless creatures who could be tormented without recourse.
-That theory rests on a Marxist posit that the lowest kind of economic power – the mere possession of dollars – dictates who can abuse whom.
+Before I get to details, allow me to dispense with the theory that a lack of “economic value” (that is, a monetary income) made women powerless creatures who could be tormented without recourse.
+That theory rests on a Marxist lunacy that a single kind of power – the mere possession of dollars – dictates who can abuse whom.

 Bypassing the false and insulting assumptions implied by that belief, you can check it by finding an anarcho-capitalist or a voluntaryist – the purest of free-market capitalists – and ask if they think only monetary transactions matter.
 They’ll look at you like you’re nuts.

 Money as God is something only Marxists and maniacs really believe.

 I’ll illustrate this point with an extreme example; that of a rural housewife in a poor family, during the early years of the 20th century… and with an abusive husband.

 The woman in this situation, however, was not a confirmed victim.
 Here’s why and how: